d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 d2l.predict_ch8('time traveller', 10, model, vocab, device)
 ```

 As is quite obvious, this model does not work at all.
-Next, we call `train_ch8` with the same hyper-parameters defined in :numref:`sec_rnn_scratch` and train our model with Gluon.
+Next, we call `train_ch8` with the same hyperparameters defined in :numref:`sec_rnn_scratch` and train our model with high-level APIs.

 ```{.python .input}
 #@tab all